noahbeeney/comp3004a1/README.txt

 COMP3004 Assignment 1 - Noah Beeney
 -----------------------------------
 A simple text-based blackjack game.
+Go to comp3004a1\src\main\java\core and run main.java to run game.
+Put any input files into src\ directory.

 Card.java:
 - card object with suit and rank attributes